 10.23.3.2.1 General

 The HC gains control of the WM as needed to send QoS traffic and to issue QoS (+)CF-Poll frames to STAs by waiting a shorter time between transmissions than the STAs using the EDCA procedures.
 The duration values used in QoS frame exchange sequences reserve the medium to permit completion of the current sequence.
+TXOPs started using the HCCA procedure occur during a CAP.
+[APs that do not use the HCCA procedure shall not initiate a CAP.]